qchemlab-embedding/2023-07-14-workshop/_episodes/05-workshop1-summary.md

 ---
 layout: episode
-title: Practical git recommendations
+title: Workshop 1 - summary
-teaching: 5
+teaching: 0
 exercises: 0
 objectives:
-  - reviewing key points of this workshop
+  - reviewing key points of Git - workshop 1
 ---

-## Key points and advice in a nut shell:

-* don't panic

-* mistakes happen but with Git everything is figureoutable
+## What we have discussed so far:

 * "Initializing a Git repository is simple: `git init`"